 Puerto Rican Light (Cueva Vientos) has received lead support from project sponsors Robert and Encarnita Valdes Quinlan.
 Major support is provided by the Teiger Foundation.
 Generous support has been provided by the Diane and Bruce Halle Foundation and Dia’s Commissioning Committee: Marguerite S. Hoffman, Fady Jameel, Jill and Peter Kraus, and Leslie and Mac McQuown.
 Additional support is provided by Tony Bechara, the Leon Levy Foundation, and Pedro Jimenez.
 Generous funding for the publication is provided by VIA Art Fund.
 Additional support is provided by Gladstone Gallery, New York and Brussels; Kurimanzutto, Mexico City; and Lisson Gallery, London and Milan.

-Thank you for your interest in Puerto Rican Light (Cueva Vientos) by Jennifer Allora and Guillermo Calzadilla, which will be on view Wednesday through Sunday from September 23, 2015–September 23, 2017, in Puerto Rico.
+Thank you for your interest in Puerto Rican Light (Cueva Vientos) by Jennifer Allora and Guillermo Calzadilla, which will be on view Wednesday through Sunday from September 23, 2015–January 31, 2018, in Puerto Rico.
 There is no charge, but reservations are required.
 Visit the reservations page, hosted by our partner for this project, Para la Naturaleza.
 Reservaciones disponibles también en español.

 Photography and Recording Policy